 This section describes the sequence of service provided to left-turn movements, relative to the other intersection movements.
-The typical options include:
+The typical sequence options include:

-- permissive-only (i.e., no left-turn phase),
+- Permissive-only (i.e., no left-turn phase).

-- leading left-turn,
+- Leading left turn.

-- lagging left-turn, and
+- Lagging left turn.

-- split.
+- Split.

 Permissive-Only Phasing